Volunteering at The Dell Cheetah Centre

 - Dropped off Location: Johannesburg OR Tambo airport

-Volunteers should book their flight or accommodation in accordance.
+Volunteers should book their flight and accommodation in accordance.
 Any transfer between the airport and the Dell Cheetah Centre caused by a late arrival or an anticipated departure should be made at your own expenses.

 Volunteers will be given a full induction by a staff member on their arrival and will be provided with a Dell Cheetah Centre shirt, which has to be worn when working with the public and when representing the Centre outside the premises.